 Immediate examples of qfh-distinguished squares of trivial group are the following.
-The scheme Y might be the normalization of X, and Z is a nowhere dense closed subscheme out of which f is an isomorphism; or Y is dense open subscheme of X which is the disjoint union of its irreducible components; or Y is a closed subscheme of X inducing an isomorphism $Y{red} \simeq X{red}$.
-A qfh-distinguished square of group G (3.3.15.1) will be said to be pseudo-Galois if Z is nowhere dense in X and if the map $f^{-1}(X - Z) \to X - Z$ is a pseudo-Galois cover of group G. The main examples of pseudo-Galois qfh-distinguished squares will come from the following situation.
-PROPOSITION 3.3.16.
-Consider an irreducible normal scheme X, and a finite extension L of its field of functions k(X).
-Let K be the inseparable closure of k(X) in L, and assume that L/Kis a Galois extension of group G. Denote by Y the normalization of X in L. Then the action of 53See 2.1.6 for a reminder on radicial morphisms.

-G on k(Y) = L extends naturally to an action on Y over X. Furthermore, there exists a closed subscheme Z of X, such that the pullback square is a pseudo-Galois qfh-distinguished square of group G.
+The scheme Y might be the normalization of X, and Z is a nowhere dense closed subscheme out of which f is an isomorphism; or Y is dense open subscheme of X which is the disjoint union of its irreducible components; or Y is a closed subscheme of X inducing an isomorphism $Y{red} \simeq X{red}$ .
+A qfh-distinguished square of group G (3.3.15.1) will be said to be pseudo-Galois if Z is nowhere dense in X and if the map $f^{-1}(X - Z) \longrightarrow X - Z$ is a pseudo-Galois cover of group G. The main examples of pseudo-Galois qfh-distinguished squares will come from the following situation.
+Proposition 3.3.16 Consider an irreducible normal scheme X, and a finite extension L of its field of functions k(X).
+Let K be the inseparable closure of k(X) in L, and assume that L/K is a Galois extension of group G. Denote by Y the normalization of X in L. Then the action of G on k(Y) = L extends naturally to an action on Y over X. Furthermore, there exists a closed subscheme Z of X, such that the pullback square is a pseudo-Galois qfh-distinguished square of group G.